Guttural R: French

 The alveolar trill is still used in French singing in classical choral and opera.
-It is also used in other French speaking countries as well as on French oversea territories such as French Polynesia due to the influence of other native languages which use the trill.
+It is also used in other French speaking countries as well as on French oversea territories such as French Polynesia due to the influence of the indigenous languages which use the trill.

 Portuguese

 Standard versions of Portuguese have two rhotic phonemes, which contrast only between vowels.
 In older Portuguese, these were the alveolar flap /ɾ/ (written r) and the alveolar trill /r/ (written rr).
 In other positions, only r is written in Modern Portuguese, but it can stand for either sound, depending on the exact position.
 The distribution of these sounds is mostly the same as in other Iberian languages, i.e.: